-Flight simulators play an important role in the flight training process, providing a safe, reliable and effective environment to both acquire new skills and maintain proficiency.
+Flight simulators play an important role in the flight training process, providing a safe, reliable and effective environment to both acquire new skills and maintain and flight training process. environment to both acquire new skills and maintain proficiency.
 Simulators are particularly important for pilot assessment during emergency scenarios, where live training is simply not feasible.
 Key to the efficacy of the training device is the transfer of skills acquired in the simulator to the "real-world", referred to as transfer of training.
 The overall fidelity of a simulator, and hence its effectiveness in this process, is a function of the fidelity of its major components including the visual system, motion cueing and flight model.
 Qualification standards such as CS-

 FSTD(H) Helicopter Flight Simulation Training Devices1 and its predecessors define the component fidelity required to satisfy different fidelity levels, but these requirements are not tailored to individual training tasks.
 Developments in technology and training needs led to revision of the qualification standards, but did not fundamentally change the underlying structure they contained.
 The Royal Aeronautical Society Flight Simulation Group established an International Working Group (IWG) to review the technical criteria contained within the standards.
-The IWG produced a new document, ICAO 9625, "Manual of Criteria for the Qualification of Flight Simulation Training Devices" to address the need to establish the simulation fidelity levels required to support the range of training tasks carried out for different pilot licenses and ratings.
+The IWG produced a new document, ICAO 9625, "Manual of Criteria for the Qualification of Flight Simulation Training Devices" 2 to address the need to establish the simulation fidelity levels required to support the range of training tasks carried out for different pilot licenses and ratings.
 Whilst ICAO 9625 recognizes the need for task specific fidelity requirements and defines four fidelity levels for training devices (none, generic, representative and specific) it does not provide any new fidelity criteria.
 Pavel et al 3 examined the current standards and reported that "it is still not clear whether meeting the standards will guarantee a simulation sufficiently representative of the real world, such that the simulator is fit for purpose".
-Whilst the paper focused on flight model fidelity, it was recognized that simulator visuals and motion characteristics all contribute to the pilot's perception of the fidelity of the simulator and that the subjective assessment process needed further refinement to identify and correct deficiencies in the overall fidelity of the simulator.
+Whilst the paper focused on flight model fidelity, it was recognized that simulator visuals and motion characteristics all contribute to the pilot's perception of the fidelity of the simulator.